- 1 cup fresh basil leaves, lightly packed and blanched

 - ¼ cup chopped chives

 This delicious dip is much lower in fat than traditional hummus.
-Enjoy it inside Veggie Wraps, as a complement to raw vegetable sticks, or as a topping for baked potatoes.
+Enjoy it inside Veggie Wraps, for snacking as a complement to raw vegetable sticks, or as a topping for baked potatoes.

 Pat the basil and tarragon dry and coarsely chop them.
 Transfer to a food processor.
 Add the beans, broth, parsley, lemon juice, sesame seeds, and garlic and process until the desired consistency is achieved.
 Stir in the chives.
 Stored in a sealed container in the refrigerator, Herbed Hummus will keep for 4 days.

 Most food processors don’t do a good job of chopping chives, as the chives tend to get wound around the base of the blade.
 That’s why I suggest you chop them by hand.